-Environment - The temperature for the laboratory where mass measurements are made should be selected at a point between 18 °C and 23 °C, with maximum changes of \pm 0.3 °C per hour during a calibration series and a maximum change of \pm 0.5 °C per 12 hours.
+- Environment The temperature for the laboratory where mass measurements are made should be selected at a point between 18 °C and 23 °C, with maximum changes of $\pm$ 0.3 °C per hour during a calibration series and a maximum change of $\pm$ 0.5 °C per 12 hours.
 Air flow must be low enough so that it does not interfere with balance or mass comparator operation.
-Humidity should be set between 40 % and 60 % relative humidity (e.g., 45 % \pm 5 %).
+Humidity should be set between 40 % and 60 % relative humidity (e.g., 45 % $\pm$ 5 %).
 Environmental conditions must be monitored according to technical criteria and measurements should not be made when prescribed conditions are not maintained.
 Deviation from stated environmental parameters requires a thorough evaluation of the impact of the deviation on measurement errors and uncertainties.

-- < Vibration The laboratory location and design should be such as to avoid or minimize potential sources of vibration that will interfere with precision mass calibration. - Cleanliness Good housekeeping practices and cleanliness specifications are found in NISTIR 6969, Handbook 143 and NIST/NVLAP Handbook 150-2G.
-Contamination from dust, hair, paper, shipping/packaging/storage materials like felt and velvet, and other air contaminants has been found to be a critical concern.
+Additional details are documented in SOP 5 and SOP 28. - < Vibration The laboratory location and design should be such as to avoid or minimize potential sources of vibration that will interfere with precision mass calibration. - Cleanliness Good housekeeping practices and cleanliness is essential for working at this level of mass calibration.
+Contamination from dust, hair, paper, shipping/packaging/storage materials like felt and velvet, and other air contaminants has been found to be a critical concern and will cause statistical failures in the measurement process or an inability to attain the expected levels of uncertainty.
+Office spaces and desks do not belong in the laboratory.